HiPerCoRe/KTT/OnboardingGuide.md

 The first option is tuning constraints.
 Through constraints, it is possible to tell the tuner to skip generating configurations for certain combinations of parameters.
 Parameter constraint is a function that receives values for the specified parameters on input and decides whether that combination is valid.
 We can choose which parameters are evaluated by a specific constraint.
-Note that currently, it is possible to add constraints only between integer parameters.
+The basic `AddConstraint` method supports only unsigned integer parameters.
+For constraints involving parameters of other types, `AddGenericConstraint` can be used, which works with any parameter value type.
+Additionally, `AddScriptConstraint` allows defining constraints via Python scripts (requires Python backend).

 ```cpp
 // We add 3 different parameters, the size of tuning space is 40 (5 * 2 * 4)